Buyers circle suddenly attractive U.S. media companies

 WASHINGTON (Reuters) - All of a sudden, it seems, everybody wants to own a U.S. media company.

-In the last few weeks, several of the world’s biggest telecommunications and media companies have started circling Twenty First Century Fox Inc (FOXA.O) with an eye to buying a significant piece of Rupert Murdoch’s global media and entertainment empire.
+In the last few weeks, several of the world’s biggest telecommunications and media companies have started circling Twenty First Century Fox Inc with an eye to buying a significant piece of Rupert Murdoch’s global media and entertainment empire.

-Potential suitors include Comcast Corp (CMCSA.O), Verizon Communications Inc (VZ.N) and Walt Disney Co (DIS.N).
-Meanwhile, Meredith Corp (MDP.N) is considering a bid for Time Inc (TIME.N) and Discovery Communications Inc (DISCA.O) is acquiring Scripps Networks Interactive Inc (SNI.O).
+Potential suitors include Comcast Corp, Verizon Communications Inc and Walt Disney Co.
+Meanwhile, Meredith Corp is considering a bid for Time Inc and Discovery Communications Inc is acquiring Scripps Networks Interactive Inc.

-Viacom Inc (VIAB.O) shares rose 10 percent on Friday, suggesting it may also be a takeover target.
+Viacom Inc shares rose 10 percent on Friday, suggesting it may also be a takeover target.

 The sudden surge in merger and acquisition activity in media looks to be powered by relatively low asset prices, cheap financing and the prospect of tax cuts.

-There are also longer-term forces at work: traditional media companies are struggling with more customers canceling pricy cable contracts while Netflix Inc (NFLX.O) and Amazon.com Inc (AMZN.O) are spending billions of dollars on making shows and movies.
+There are also longer-term forces at work: traditional media companies are struggling with more customers canceling pricy cable contracts while Netflix Inc and Amazon.com Inc are spending billions of dollars on making shows and movies.

 More viewers now stream programming on smartphones or other devices, diverting the flow of advertising dollars away from traditional media companies.

 “This is an industry that is going through incredible disruption.
-You can look at what Netflix is doing and how they’re building subscribers,” said AT&T Inc (T.N) Chief Executive Randall Stephenson at a conference last week.
+You can look at what Netflix is doing and how they’re building subscribers,” said AT&T Inc Chief Executive Randall Stephenson at a conference last week.

-“Everybody’s reimagining and rethinking their business models,” said Stephenson, head of the wireless carrier which is itself in the process of buying media and entertainment company Time Warner Inc (TWX.N) for $85.4 billion.
+“Everybody’s reimagining and rethinking their business models,” said Stephenson, head of the wireless carrier which is itself in the process of buying media and entertainment company Time Warner Inc for $85.4 billion.

 If that deal overcomes U.S. antitrust objections and other transactions go ahead, it will make Comcast, the U.S. No. 1 cable provider and owner of NBCUniversal, look “relatively tiny in a landscape dominated by tech giants,” said BTIG analyst Rich Greenfield.